timeplus-io/proton/examples/cdc/README.md

 # Demo for CDC(Change Data Capture) with Debezium/Redpanda/Proton

-This docker compose file demonstrates how to capture live database change from a OLTP database(e.g. MySQL) and apply real-time analytics with Proton.
+This docker compose file demonstrates how to capture live database change from a OLTP database(e.g. MySQL) and apply real-time analytics with Timeplus Proton.

 ## Start the example